 - Pay attention to signs that your baby is hungry or full.

 - Do not give juice until after 12 months.

 - Do not prop bottles or put your baby to bed with a bottle.

 - Many babies begin teething when they're around 4 months old.
 To help ease pain or discomfort, offer a clean wet washcloth or a teether.
 Talk to your doctor about giving acetaminophen for pain.

 - Continue to give your baby plenty of supervised "tummy time" when awake.
-Create a childproof play space for him or her to explore.
+Create a safe play space for your child to explore.

 - Limit the amount of time your baby spends in an infant seat, bouncer, or swing.

-- Don't use a walker.
+- Don't use an infant walker.
 They're dangerous and can cause serious injuries.
 Walkers also do not encourage walking and may actually hinder it.